GeorgeLychock/Project-Management-Dashboard---MS2/README.md

         -   Desktop Look and Feel - Dark - [View](https://github.com/GeorgeLychock/Project-Management-Dashboard---MS2/blob/master/_documentation/look-and-feel/desktop-dark.png)

 ## Dashboard Structure
--   Nav, Header, and Banner sections span the top of the desktop viewport (vp)
+-   Nav, Header, and Banner sections span the top of the desktop view port (vp)
--   Main Dashboard, split between a Projects section and a Tools/Widgets section, taking up approximately 2/3 the width of the desktop viewport;  these will be stacked in mobile vp.
+-   Main Dashboard, split between a Projects section and a Tools/Widgets section, taking up approximately 2/3 the width of the desktop view port;  these will be stacked in mobile vp.
--   Projects and Tools/Widgets Libraries are connected and in a column that spans 1/3 the desktop viewport
+-   Projects and Tools/Widgets Libraries are connected and in a column that spans 1/3 the desktop view port
--   A footer section spans the bottom of all viewports
+-   A footer section spans the bottom of all view ports
 -   A significant amount of structure and js is needed to move the Library Panel from a column in desktop/mobile view to a Bootstrap Dropdown in mobile view, please see comments for more information

 <a name="TECH"></a>